 Where to Rent Gear in Big Sky

-For quality ski gear and equipment in Big Sky, book online with Black Tie Ski Delivery.
+For quality ski gear and equipment delivered right to your accommodation in Big Sky, book online with Black Tie Ski Delivery.
 Booking on TripOutside gets you an extra 10% off!
-They will deliver your rental equipment right to your hotel or accommodation!
+Or choose the slopeside Christy Sports located in the Arrowhead mall with access to the Ramcharger ski lift.

 Crested Butte lies just 12 miles from Aspen as the crow flies, with the remote Maroon Bells wilderness and some of Colorado’s highest peaks separating the two towns.
 In winter, Kebler Pass closes and the drive between the two can take almost 4 hours.
 Nicknamed Colorado’s last great ski town, Crested Butte’s remote location adds to its intrigue.
 There’s a number of things that will draw you to Crested Butte – the towering Mt.
 Crested Butte, the quaint Victorian town nestled in it’s shadow, and the breathtaking mountains that surround the valley.
 Add in the diverse and expansive terrain at Crested Butte Mountain Resort, and you will agree that Crested Butte is the perfect destination for your next ski trip.